bureson/nn-compass/scenes/dilemma1.md

 # Feedback
-It's great that you're being supportive of Lone's growth within Novo Nordisk, while also keeping the business' goals in mind.
-However, if you think that Lone isn't fit for a leadership role you ought to have a conversation with her about her motivation to transition into leadership and be more frank about how you see her potential -or lack of potential - to become a leader.
+Thumbs-up for your transparency and sincerity!
+It's great that you give Lone your honest feedback about how you see her leadership potential - or lack of - while also paying attention to her career aspirations and the business' goals.
+Keep in mind that Lone might decide to stay in your team.
+In that case, consider how to handle her development and keep providing her your sincere feedback.
-This is a dilemma of balancing how you develop your team members, provide sincere feedback and keep the business running.
+This is a dilemma of balancing how you develop your team members, provide sincere feedback and keep the business running